 Rosatom, Framatome, GE team up for Bulgarian nuclear tender

-MOSCOW, June 18 (Reuters) - Russia's state nuclear company Rosatom said on Thursday it had signed a memoranda of understanding with France's Framatome and GE Steam Power to work together to participate in a tender to build the Belene Nuclear Power Plant (NPP) in Bulgaria.
+MOSCOW/SOFIA, June 18 (Reuters) - Russia's state nuclear company Rosatom said on Thursday it has teamed up with France's Framatome and GE Steam Power GE.N from the United States to bid in a tender to build Bulgaria's Belene nuclear power plant project.

-Rosatom, Framatome SAS, and General Electric were previously included on the shortlist of five applicants for the tender, along with the China National Nuclear Corporation and the Korea Hydro & Nuclear Power Corporation.
+The Balkan country had to delay the tender process for the 10-billion-euros nuclear project because of coronavirus restrictions.

+Bulgarian Energy Minister Temenuzhka Petkova told the parliament on Thursday that the teaming up of the three companies was a clear sign that the tender would be very competitive and the project viable.

+China's CNNC 2302.HK and Korea Hydro & Nuclear Power Co 015760.KS are also candidates to invest in the building of the two 1,000 megawatt nuclear reactors at the Belene site on the Danube River.

+Rosatom said that under a memorandum of understanding, if Rosatom wins the tender for the strategic investor, GE Steam Power will provide the turbines for the project, while Framatome, majority owned by EDF EDF.PA, will provide automation and control systems.

-(Reporting by Maxim Rodionov and Anton Kolodyazhnyy; Writing by Alexander Marrow; Editing by Mark Potter)
+(Reporting by Maxim Rodionov and Anton Kolodyazhnyy in Moscow and Tsvetelia Tsolova in Sofia.
+Editing by Jane Merriman)

 ((alexander.marrow@thomsonreuters.com; +7 495 775 1242;))